Yassine Diboun is an ultra distance runner of Moroccan/American descent who lives in America.

 “It is an extremely competitive race on a tough course through the mountains in California which almost always includes very hot temperatures.
 Finishing in the top ten at this event is a pretty big deal and has been one of my goals for a few years now.
 It was a race that I will never forget!”

 In 2016 he joined two other runners for a successful attempt of the speed record for a supported team running the 453 mile crossing of Oregon (read more here).
-In 2018 he entered the extremely challenging Hurt 100, completed it and came sixth (read more here).
+Then in 2018 he entered the extremely challenging Hurt 100, completed it and came sixth (read more here).

 “My wife had been reading about it, and I had been listening to podcasts by Colleen Patrick-Goudreau (Compassionate Cooks).
 Myth after myth was de-bunked in a smart, scientific, and non-condescending way and I was actually blown away by how naive and close-minded, and/or brainwashed I was in certain areas.”
 He also saw a documentary by vegan actor Woody Harrelson called ‘Go Further’ that stimulated thought about animals and ecology.